NorthcoteHS/10DPRO/0_gettingStartedWithGit/1_install.md

-# Unit 0 Lesson 1: Intro to GitHub
+# Unit 0 Task 1: Intro to GitHub

 Getting started with VS Code and with GitHub
 1. Create a GitHub account.
 Use a combination of your given and family names for this.